Remember “The Golden Girls” — that TV sitcom staple decades ago? Well, today’s version is fun-loving, too, but has gone to the dogs.

 Goldens love to communicate!
 They can be motor mouths, too, witness whining, growling, and barking.
 At this point, you must focus sharply on its manner of communication, i.e. the difference between friendly vocalization vs. aggressiveness.
 Consequently, it’s critical the owner interprets the puppy’s full body language, too.

 Puppies experience a fear stage.
-Group-based training enables you to identify and work through its normal fears that arise during this developmental period.
+Group-based training enables you to identify and work through the normal fears that arise during this developmental period.
 Expose them to loud sounds (babies crying, thunderstorms, fireworks, lawnmowers, vacuums) and unexpected movements (toddlers, young children, people with disabilities, unsteady elderly movements) and teach them coping skills (check it out, leave it and ignore it).
 This prevents permanently embedded behaviors.

 An example could be a trash can that the puppy has passed dozens of times without incident, only to find it suddenly barking at it.
 Remember, what is old is new in the puppy’s eyes – and mind.
 This is developmental and easily overcome once you learn how to work through it instead of saying, “My puppy doesn’t like to go in his crate, or in the car, or wear a leash.”
 This is when some lose control and the puppy suddenly segues into the driver’s seat as owners accede to its wishes.